projectacrn/acrn-hypervisor/doc/introduction/index.rst

 native drivers and it provides device sharing services to the user VMs through the Device Model.
 Currently, the service VM is based on Linux, but it can also use other operating systems as long as the ACRN Device Model is ported into it.
-A user VM can be Clear Linux*, Ubuntu*, Android*, Windows* or VxWorks*.
+A user VM can be Ubuntu*, Android*, Windows* or VxWorks*.
 There is one special user VM, called a post-launched Real-Time VM (RTVM), designed to run a hard real-time OS, such as Zephyr*, VxWorks*, or Xenomai*.
 Because of its real-time capability, RTVM